xanoxt/api-docs/whitepapers/cyber•Chain.md

 - Self-aware robots
 - Language convergence

 _Relevance Everywhere_.
-Proposed approach enable social, geo, money or anything aware search.
+Proposed approach enable social, geo, money or anything aware search inside any application.
 It is trivial to implement a search relevant to a particular identity using proposed algorithm.
 The more a user train a model the more behavioral data can be associated with she.
 This personalized information can be stored local for (1) faster retrieval and (2) offline access.
 During search request global and local request can be done in parallel.
 This queries can be easily merged adjusted on user-defined importance of personalized search for her.

 _Blockchain Browser_.